uiucsn/Astro-ORACLE/README.md

 # General file descriptions:

 * fits_to_parquet.py - Convert SNANA fits files to parquet files
-* parquet_to_LSST_Source.py - Convert the rows of the parquet files into LSST Source objects, which can be stored as astropy tables
+* combine_parquet.py - Combine the parquet files into a training and testing set.
 * LSST_Source.py - Class for storing relevant data from the parquet files.
 Has additional functionality for data augmentation, flux curve plotting etc.
 * LSTM_model.py - Class for the LSTM classifier
 * train_LSTM_model.py - Script for training LSTM classifier
 * class_summaries.py - Summarize the number of objects in each class and the length of the TS data for each of those objects
-* dataloader.py - Convert the astropy tables to tensors.
+* dataloader.py - Convert the parquet rows to tensors.
 Augment the data with padding/truncation and transforms if necessary
 * loss.py - Loss function for hierarchical classification
-* taxonomy.py - Utility function for the taxonomy used for this work
+* taxonomy.py - Utility functions for the taxonomy used for this work

 ## Step 1 - Convert the data to a more usable form: